 The inaugural event in 2008 was a one-day Pro-Am with seven wounded warriors from Brooke Army Medical Center in San Antonio participating.
 The following year, a two-day event for 17 wounded warriors included a party the first night and a Pro-Am the next day.

-Over the last five years, festivities have evolved into a four-day weekend involving 25-30 injured warriors annually and providing many opportunities for good food and R&R.
+Over the last seven years, festivities have evolved into a three-day weekend involving 25-30 injured warriors annually and providing many opportunities for good food and R&R.